mehluli-dlamini-219105359/sundry-weather-notifications/README.md

 - [Unit Testing](https://www.testim.io/blog/typescript-unit-testing-101/) With separate files, it’s easy to write unit tests for each class or method.
 You can test classes in isolation, making debugging and validation of individual components easier.

 **Key Design Decisions 🏛️**
+Class-Based Approach:

+Classes provide clear encapsulation and allows for easy expansion. i.e.

+- [User](https://github.com/mehluli-dlamini-219105359/sundry-weather-notifications/blob/main/src/models/User.ts) has methods like login() and updatePreferences() to represent actions a user can perform.

+- [NotificationPreference](https://github.com/mehluli-dlamini-219105359/sundry-weather-notifications/blob/main/src/models/NotificationPreference.ts) is a self-contained class with properties and methods that are logically grouped together (e.g., update() and validateChanges())

+- **TypeScript Getters/Setters:**

+Private fields (private) are used to encapsulate data and prevent direct manipulation from outside the class.

+Methods like updatePreferences() or send() are public and represent actions that can be invoked from outside the class.
+This ensures that the class's internal logic is kept separate from external components.

+**Relationship Mapping:**

+- Relationships between classes like User owning Notification or WeatherData triggering Notification are kept simple and clear.

+- Using TypeScript interfaces for these relationships would further solidify the contract between entities.